Tim Curry Will Have A Hand In A New Stephen King ‘It’ Project After All

 In fact, Tim Curry has never given a single lengthy interview about his iconic role of Pennywise in 1990’s It.
 In the case with the 1975’s Rocky Horror film, meanwhile, Curry gave give a lengthy interview within the first week of the film’s release.

-However, Skarsgård has already spoken out about his role of Pennywise in the 2017 film and admitted that he will never be as good as Tim Curry was in the 1990 TV mini-series.
+However, Skarsgård has already spoken out about his role of Pennywise in the 2017 film and admitted that he would never be as good as Tim Curry was in the 1990 TV mini-series.

 It Part 1: The Losers Club will tell the first half of the classic story by King, while the second half is expected to premiere a few years later, picking up the story after the children in Part 1 have grown up.